 A Review of Cryptojacking

 To some degree or another, most of us have heard of the term “Virtual Currency”.
 This is essentially the cloud-based version of the traditional paper money.
 For example, with Ransomware a Cyber attacker wants to be paid with this new type of currency, usually in the form of Bitcoin.
 There are other types of virtual currencies that are out there, and collectively, these are also known as “Cryptocurrencies”.
+As a side note, we also provide bitcoin recovery services if you’ve had bitcoin or other cryptocurrencies in the past and need help recovering them.

-As that came to a crashing end, so did the volatility of the Cryptocurrencies.
-Although they are still being traded, just not with the volume and the market capitalization that it once had.
-Now, here is another twist to the story.
 The Cyber attacker is entering into this realm, with a new threat called “Cryptojacking”, which is essentially mining the various Cryptocurrencies for monetary value.

 But first, it is important to define what Cryptomining is all about, and it is as follows: